Shalini-shukla-hub/FixITNow-Home-service-Provider/README.md

 # FixITNow-Home-service-Provider
-FixITNow is a home service app using Firebase for auth, Firestore, and notifications.
+FixITNow is a home service app built with Android (Java) using Firebase for auth, Firestore, and notifications.
 Users book services like plumbing or electrical work.
 Providers complete profiles and get booking alerts.
-Includes location access, image uploads, and an admin panel for management.
+Includes location access, image uploads, and an admin panel.
 # User Module

 ![Screenshot 2025-04-19 121250](https://github.com/user-attachments/assets/ef4a837c-f4e3-42a8-8613-00a0877e70e0)